aserebryakov/aserebryakov.github.io/_posts/2024-08-01-design-toolkit.markdown

 Center -> Right
 ```

-Another disadvantage is that PlantUML doesn't specify what type of diagram is
+Another disadvantage is that PlantUML doesn't specify the type of diagram
-intended, and the result is defined by the content.
+intended; instead, the result is determined by the content.

-### Mermaid
+#### Mermaid

 The same diagram of taxi ordering in [Mermaid](https://mermaid.js.org/):